-In your signature’s HTML, remember the parameter BORDER=0 in your tag to prevent the images to show up with a think blue border around it if you can click on it.
+In your signature’s HTML, remember the parameter BORDER=0 in your tag to prevent the images from showing up with a think blue border around it if you can click on it.

-Why add “if you are not the intended recipient of this email then delete it”?
-This information is a waste of space anyhow often do you really receive an email that was not intended for you?
-And if you receive one, wouldn’t you just reply the the person anyways that it was probably for someone else?
-Instead, use that valuable space to add a marketing message instead and get some traffic to your site.
+Why add “if you are not the intended recipient of this email, then delete it”?
+This information is a waste of space.
+Anyhow, often do you really receive an email that was not intended for you?
+And if you receive one, wouldn’t you just reply to the person anyways that it was probably for someone else?
+Instead, use that valuable space to add a marketing message and get some traffic to your site.

 Do you really want people knowing you have that much time on your hands? ¯\_(?)_/¯

 This happens more than you think!
-Make sure that a signature is not added to your email automatically while you still are making your own.
-The result is not professional, the two signatures will look different and leave the recipient with a very confusing brand impression.
+Ensure that a signature is not added to your email automatically while you still are making your own.
+The result is not professional.
+The two signatures will look different and leave the recipient with a very confusing brand impression.
 Make sure you have only one.